Fantail Goldfish are a fancy variant but their hardy natures and low maintenance needs mean they are relatively easy to keep and enjoy.

 Fantail Goldfish will thrive best when living in a community so you should keep them in a shoal of at least three.
 The most important thing is to ensure the tank is large enough for the number of fish residing there – if not, size could be stunted and other health problems prompted.

-Being a fancy variety, Fantails can be kept with similar variants like Black Moors and Orandas.
+Being a fancy variety, Fantails can be kept with similar variants such as Black Moors and Orandas.
 They should be kept separate from very slow swimmers though as they will nip on them and even eat all of their food.

 As far as other fish species go, Fantails will thrive as long as they don’t have aggressively territorial tank mates.
 The Chinese Blue bitterling and the Northern Redbelly Dace make good tank mates with Fantails.